Amparo Dávila: Death

+Dávila died on 18 April 2020.
+Her death was announced by the Secretary of Culture of Zacatecas on April 18, 2020.
+In 2018, she wrote:

 Work

 Davila is known for her use of themes of insanity, danger, and death, typically dealing with a female protagonist.
 Many of her protagonists appear to have mental disorders and lash out, often violently, against others.
 Many times the women are still unable to escape from their mental issues and live with the actions they have taken.
 She also plays with ideas of time by using time as a symbol of that which we cannot change.